sciomedes/terraform-s3-lambda-apigateway-example/modules/terraform-aws-s3-storage-bucket/README.md

 ```

 ## IAM permissions
-We're using the same S3 full-access set of permissions used in the [terraform-aws-s3-logging-bucket module];
+We're using the same S3 full-access set of permissions described and used in the [terraform-aws-s3-logging-bucket module].
-see the [README file] found there.

 ## Authors